 You may want to read it again.

 What this medicine used for

-finish a meal, a feeling of being "too full" or bloated after a meal, a loss of appetite, feeling sick and maybe vomiting,
+a feeling of being bloated after a meal, a loss of appetite, feeling sick, vomiting,

 or belching without relief.

 Domperidone belongs to a group of medicines called antiemetics and prokinetics.
 It

 works by blocking the action of a chemical messenger in the brain which causes the

 feeling of nausea and vomiting.
 It also works to increase the movement or contractions

 of the stomach and intestines, allowing food to move more easily through the stomach.